-Virgo, here are some different angles on your long-term destiny: my forecasts for you in 2015, originally published in late December 2014 and early January 2015.
+Virgo, here are three different angles on your long-term destiny: my forecasts for you in 2018.

 © 1995-2013 -- Rob Brezsny.
 All rights reserved